 State personal income tax revenue bonds are the primary funding vehicle for a broad range of State-supported debt programs.
 In 2001, legislation was enacted to permit certain State public authorities to issue State personal income tax revenue bonds.
-The legislation provides that 25 percent of personal income tax receipts (excluding refunds owed to taxpayers and deposits to the STAR Fund) be deposited to the Revenue Bond Tax Fund for purposes of making debt service payments on these bonds, with excess amounts returned to the General Fund.
+The legislation provides that 25 percent of personal income tax receipts (excluding refunds owed to taxpayers) be deposited to the Revenue Bond Tax Fund for purposes of making debt service payments on these bonds, with excess amounts returned to the General Fund.
 These bonds have reduced borrowing costs by improving the marketability and creditworthiness of State-supported obligations and by permitting the consolidation of multiple bonding programs to reduce administrative costs.

-Pay-as-you-go financing refers to the use of current State resources, i.e., cash (as opposed to bonds) to finance capital projects.
+Pay-as-you-go financing refers to the use of current State resources, i.e., cash (as opposed to debt) to finance capital projects.

 State-guaranteed debt refers to debt authorized by the voters to be sold by three public authorities: the Job Development Authority, the New York State Thruway Authority, and the Port Authority of New York and New Jersey.
-Such debt is backed by the full faith and credit of the State.
+Of these authorizations, only Job Development Authority debt remains outstanding.
+Such debt is backed by a guarantee of the full faith and credit of the State.